whitehat-hero7/Snort_WRITE-UP-TryHackMe/README.md

 **Note:** Each traffic is designed for a specific exercise.
 Make sure you start the `Snort` instance and wait until the end of the script execution.
 Don't stop the traffic flood unless you choose the wrong exercise.

 As shown below, explore the current directory environment and navigate to the `“Task-Exercises”` folder.
 Run the `"traffic-generator.sh"` file by executing it as `sudo`.
-A `“Traffic Generator”` menu with traffic pattern options will appear.
+The `“Traffic Generator”` menu with traffic pattern options will appear.

 ![image](https://github.com/user-attachments/assets/340603d7-c2de-4019-bfcc-885e060bc555)